Code-Institute-Submissions/Passion4film-Milestone-Project-1/README.md

 Media

 The photos used in this site were obtained from Google/images.
+There are alot of images used so an example of source sites are:  https://www.moshimoshi-nippon.jp/263692, https://www.kerrang.com/features/babymetal-communication-became-much-more-important-to-us-this-year/ & http://bmdb.sakura.ne.jp/bm/articles/site/48?page=61

-The photos used in this site were obtained from www.youtube.com
+The videos used in this site were obtained from www.youtube.com

 ## Acknowledgements